orbit-mvi/orbit-mvi/docs/orbits.md

     .sideEffect { post(SideEffect.Toast(currentState.toString())) }
 ```

-This property always captures the current state, and so calling this
+This property always reads the current state from the orbit container,
-multiple times within the same DSL block could result in receiving different
+so calling this multiple times within the same DSL block could result
-values each time as the state gets updated externally.
+in receiving different values each time as the state gets updated
+externally.

 The only place where we can consider the current state to be non-volatile
 is within a reducer.